tingerrr/anti-matter/src/lib.typ

   if num != none { counter.step() }
 })

-/// A template function that applies the page numbering and a show rule for `outline.entry` to fix
+/// A template function which applies the page numbering and a show rule for `outline.entry` to fix
-/// it's page numbering.
+/// its page numbering.
 If you need more granular control over outline entries and page headers see
 /// the library documentation.
 This should be used as a show rule.
 ///
 /// - header (content, none): the page header to display